emberjs/rfcs/text/0625-helper-managers.md

 * Allowing normal functions to operate as helpers

 In addition, it would allow us to begin adding new functionality to helpers via manager capabilities.
-This RFC proposes one such capability, `isScheduledEffect`.
+This RFC proposes one such capability, `hasScheduledEffect`.

 ### Effect Helpers